microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 ---
-title: "Getting Started Guide"
+title: "Get Started"
-permalink: /docs/getting-started/
+permalink: /docs/get-started/
 excerpt: "How to quickly install and setup development environment for use with DevKit."
 last_modified_at: 2017-05-05T10:01:43-04:00
 ---